Trazodone, also known by the brand name Desyrel, is an antidepressant medication used to treat anxiety and major depressive disorders.

 Find A Substance Use Disorder Treatment Center Today

 Call our helpline today for more information on trazodone abuse or other prescription medication addiction.
 Our team can assist you in your journey to long-term sobriety.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

-- U.S. National Library of Medicine: MedlinePlus — Trazodone
+- National Health Service (NHS) — Trazodone

 - National Library of Medicine — Acute behavioral effects and abuse potential of trazodone, zolpidem and triazolam in humans